AmyTinson/AmyTinson/README.md

 # 👋 Hi, I'm Amy!

-## I'm a software programmer with professional experience writing JavaScript and Typescript.
+## I'm a software programmer with professional experience writing in JavaScript and Typescript.
 I utilize React, Koa, Amazon DynamoDB, AWS Lambda, Terraform, and other things to make cool stuff happen in the cloud ☁️

-### Because I'm obsessed with learning, I also like to play around with Python, Go, and write games in Godot.
+### Because I'm obsessed with learning, I also like to play around with Python and Go.
 I practice algorithms sometimes too, because I ❤️ clean, optimized, readable code.

-#### 💻 I'm currently recreating my 2D space shooter made in GMS2 to a 3D space shooter in Godot
+#### 💻 I'm currently creating a space shooter in React (fun portfolio project!)

 #### 🌱 I'm currently learning Go, Python, and GDScript (Godot)